grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 sensor.FromNowOnReportTo(broadcastingObserver);
 ```

-The additional benefit of modeling broadcasting as an observer is that it would let us change the broadcasting policy without touching either the sensor code or the other observers.
+The additional benefit of modeling broadcasting as an observer is that it would let's change the broadcasting policy without touching either the sensor code or the other observers.
 For example, we might introduce `ParallelBroadcastObserver` that would notify each observer asynchronously instead of sequentially and put it to use by changing the composition code only:

 ```csharp
 //now using parallel observer